gboudreau/certbot-heroku/README.md

     * certbot-heroku:heroku
     Description: Heroku SSL
     [...]

-Note: your LE client might be called `certbot-auto` instead of `certbot`.
-If that is the case, you are probably running in a virtual environment.
-Find where that venv is by running:

-    $ certbot-auto --version
-    Requesting root privileges to run certbot...
-      /home/gb/.local/share/letsencrypt/bin/letsencrypt --version
-    letsencrypt 0.9.3

-For the above, I would use `/home/gb/.local/share/letsencrypt/bin/pip` instead of just `pip`, to install.

 __2. Server-side script:__
 In order for ACME authentication to succeed, you need to configure your Heroku app to answer the ACME challenge with the appropriate value (stored in the `LETS_ENCRYPT_CHALLENGE` environment variable`).